Match Each Description To The Type Of Relationship It Represents

 Scientific Perspectives on Relationship Types

 Psychologists and sociologists have long studied the nuances of human relationships.
-Still, attachment theory, for instance, explains how early family bonds influence later relationships.
-In practice, romantic partnerships often mirror the security or insecurity of childhood attachments.
+Attachment theory, for instance, explains how early family bonds influence later relationships.
+Romantic partnerships often mirror the security or insecurity of childhood attachments.
 Social exchange theory suggests that relationships are maintained when the benefits outweigh the costs, a principle applicable to professional and friendship dynamics.

 Additionally, the